simia-tech/netx/README.md

 [![GoDoc](https://godoc.org/github.com/simia-tech/netx?status.svg)](https://godoc.org/github.com/simia-tech/netx) [![Build Status](https://travis-ci.org/simia-tech/netx.svg?branch=master)](https://travis-ci.org/simia-tech/netx)

 This package provides an extention of go stdlib's net package.
 It provides extended `Listen` and `Dial` methods in order to enabled clients and servers for semantic addressing.
+The returned structs implement `net.Listener` and `net.Conn` and should seamlessly integrate with your existing application.

+For transport/service organisation, [NATS](http://nats.io), [consul](https://consul.io) or DNSSRV can be used.
+An implementation of quic is in development.

 The following examples require a local [NATS](http://nats.io) node on port 4222.